str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 Clone this repository recursively:
 `git clone --recursive https://github.gatech.edu/omscs6601/assignment_2.git`

-(If your version of git does not support recurse clone, then clone without the option and run `git submodule init` and `git submodule update`).
+(If your version of git does not support recursive clone, then clone without the option and run `git submodule init` and `git submodule update`).

 If you run across certificate authentication issues during the clone, set the git SSL Verify option to false: `git config --global http.sslVerify false`.